Lenggong: Archaeology

-Malaysia is considered a very young country archaeologically with a very recent prehistory.
-In Africa, the predecessors of the human species originated about 3 – 5 million years ago.
-Their descendants migrated out of Africa and their prehistoric remains have been found all over Europe and Asia.
-Both Java Man and Peking Man date back to about 300,000 years ago.
 In Malaysia, the earliest remains is a human skull found in the Niah Caves in Sarawak and dates back some 40,000 years.
-In Semenanjung (Peninsula) Malaysia, the story is even more recent and starts in Lenggong about 31,000 years ago.
-Incidentally, many people think of the Bujang Valley in Kedah as being one of the oldest sites, but its history only stretches back about 1,500 years.
-All the archaeological remains found in Lenggong have been associated with caves.
-The two exceptions are the Kota Tampan and Bukit Jawa sites.
-These two are Peninsular Malaysia's only Palaeolithic sites.
+Almost all of the archaeological remains found in Lenggong have been associated with caves.
+The two exceptions are the Kota Tampan and Bukit Jawa sites, which are Peninsular Malaysia's only Palaeolithic sites.

-Kota Tampan is the earliest known site of human inhabitation.
+Kota Tampan is the earliest known site of human inhabitants.
 Excavations at Kota Tampan which began in 1938 revealed an undisturbed stone tool production area.
 Pebble tools were made using equipment such as anvils and hammer stones.
 Some 50,000 pieces of stone have been found and recorded.
 The culture at Kota Tampan is referred to as Tampanian.
 The workshop was initially dated at 30,000 years old, but this figure has now been revised to 75,000 years.
 Although the Kota Tampan workshop site is currently on a hillside, and in an oil palm plantation, the original site was on a lake shore.
-It is thought that the workshop was disbanded roughly 75,000 years ago due to a volcanic eruption at Lake Toba in Sumatra, some 250 kilometres away.
-There is a large gap of some 17,000 years between Kota Tampan and the next archaeological site, Gua Gunung Runtuh, which has been attributed to the devastating effects of the Toba eruption.
+It is thought that the workshop was disbanded roughly 75,000 years ago due to a volcanic eruption at Lake Toba in Sumatra, approximately 250 kilometres away.
+There is a large gap of 17,000 years between Kota Tampan and the next archaeological site, Gua Gunung Runtuh, which has been attributed to the devastating effects of the Toba eruption.